List of Billboard Hot 100 number ones of 2023

 "Flowers" by Miley Cyrus is the year's longest running number-one song by a female artist, topping the chart for eight weeks.

 Twenty artists charted at number one in 2023, with ten―Wallen, Jimin, SZA, Jung Kook, Latto, Jason Aldean, Oliver Anthony, Zach Bryan, Kacey Musgraves and J. Cole―reaching the top spot for the first time.
-SZA and Drake charted two number-one songs this year, whereas Taylor Swift became the first artist in history to chart three number-one songs from three different albums on the Hot 100 in one calendar year.
+SZA and Drake charted two number-one songs this year, whereas Taylor Swift became the first female artist in history to chart three number-one songs from three different albums on the Hot 100 in one calendar year.
 (Note: "Anti-Hero" from Midnights (2022), "Cruel Summer" from Lover (2019), and "Is It Over Now?" from 1989 (Taylor's Version) (2023).)
 Swift's "Is It Over Now?"
 (2023) dethroned her own "Cruel Summer" (2023) at number one on the chart dated November 11, 2023, and the vice versa occurred the next week, making Swift the first woman to replace herself at the top spot two and three times.
 She was the first ever artist to replace themselves three times on the Hot 100 in history.
 (Note: Swift is the first and only female artist to ever replace herself at the number-one spot of the Hot 100.
 In 2014, "Blank Space" replaced "Shake It Off" atop the chart.)
 Four country songs—Wallen's "Last Night", Aldean's "Try That in a Small Town", Anthony's "Rich Men North of Richmond", and "I Remember Everything" by Bryan and Musgraves—held the number-one spot on the Hot 100 in consecutive weeks for the first time ever.